stevensotelo/aclimate_docs/docs/source/05-production-soils.rst

 Required fields
 ===============

-  - The **Country**, you must select the country to which the cultivar will be associated.
+  - The **Country**, you must select the country to which the soil will be associated.
-  - The **Variety name** is the name of the cultivar.
+  - The **Soil Name** is the name of the soil.
-  - The **Crop**, you must select the crop to which the cultivar will be associated.
+  - The **Crop**, you must select the crop to which the soil will be associated.
   - The **Order** establishes the way to list these, the higher the number, the more will be listed first.
-  - **Is rainfed** indicates whether the cultivar is rainfed or irrigated.
-  - **Is national** indicates whether the material is national or imported.

 .. note::